xylitol/NetworkAnalyzer_LabVIEW/README.md

 # Network Analyzer_LabVIEW
 It is a measurement lab view of Agilent ENA Series network analyzer.

-Automatically finds and outputs the maximum value of dB in the corresponding bandwidth.
+Automatically finds and outputs the maximum value of dB in the corresponding bandwidth.</br>
 Periodically save images and s2p.

 ## Front Panel